briansdenny/briandenny.net-dev/content/project/jQuery/index.md

 ---
-title: Using jQuery Selectors to Customize Microcontent Display Rules
+title: Identifying jQuery Selectors for Use in Microcontent Display Rules
 date: 2024-01-01
 tags:
-  - Consensus
+  - Teaching
   - Instructions
-  - Teaching
+  - Consensus
   - Writing
 summary: Internal teaching document with step-by-step instructions for identifying jQuery selectors and applying them to Whatfix display rules
 ---